mkloubert/go-package-manager/README.md

 gpm import projects https://raw.githubusercontent.com/mkloubert/go-package-manager/main/projects.yaml
 ```

-loads projects from `https://raw.githubusercontent.com/mkloubert/go-package-manager/main/projects.yaml` and merge them with entries in `projects.yaml` file in `$HOME/.gpm` folder.
+loads projects from `https://raw.githubusercontent.com/mkloubert/go-package-manager/main/projects.yaml` and merge them with entries in `projects.yaml` file in `<GPM-ROOT>` folder.

 You can also use a local file path and/or pipe from `STDIN` as well.